How to Train BERT with an Academic Budget: Hyperparameter Search

 \paragraph{Batch Size (bsz)} The number of examples (sequences up to 128 tokens) in each mini-batch.
-Since we only have a limited amount of memory on each GPU, this can be inflated arbitrarily through gradient accumulation, at the cost of more time per update.
-We try batch sizes of 4,096, 8,192, and 16,384 examples.
-These batch sizes are of a similar order of magnitude to the ones used by RoBERTa \cite{Liu2019RoBERTaAR}.
+We try batch sizes of 4k, 8k, and 16k examples, which are of a similar order of magnitude to the ones used by \citet{Liu2019RoBERTaAR}.
+Since our hardware has limited memory, we achieve these batch sizes via gradient accumulation.
+In terms of parameter updates, these batch sizes amount to approximately 23k, 12k, and 6k update steps in 24 hours, respectively.

-\paragraph{Peak Learning Rate (lr)} We use a linear learning rate scheduler, which starts at 0, warms up to the peak learning rate, and then decays back to 0.
-We try peak learning rates of 5e-4, 1e-3, and 2e-3.
+\paragraph{Peak Learning Rate (lr)} Our linear learning rate scheduler, which starts at 0, warms up to the peak learning rate, and then decays back to 0.
+We try 5e-4, 1e-3, and 2e-3.